 So when it comes to health and safety (especially in regards to sunscreen), I ignore popular opinion and search for facts.
 I want what’s best for my family.
-More importantly though, I want a product I can use any day, all day, without having to worry about the chemical side effects.
+More importantly though, I want a product I can use any day, all day, without having to worry about the chemical side effects their ingredients will cause.

 After all, what is the point of using potentially dangerous chemicals to prevent the sun from killing us when – in the end – the chemicals are potentially even more harmful than the sunshine itself?

-For the past 12 years, the Environmental Working Group (EWG) has released its annual Guide to Sunscreen to help consumers choose the most effective and safest sunscreen.
-It provides a wealth of information to help you make an informed decision about sunscreen and sun safety.
+For the past 12 years, the Environmental Working Group (EWG) has released its annual Guide to Sunscreen to help consumers choose the most effective and safest sunscreens.
+It provides a wealth of information to help you make an informed decision about sunblocks and sun safety.

-Furthermore, the EWG guide also aims to educate the reader on the ingredients in sunscreens that have been found to be harmful to our health.
-For example, it rates products from a scale of 1-10, with one being the best and ten being the worst.
+The EWG guide also aims to educate readers on the ingredients in sunscreens that have been found to be harmful to human health.
+For example, it rates products on a scale of 1-10, with one being the best and ten being the absolute worst.

-So, if you want to avoid information you’re simply not after, just type in your brand (in this case “BeautyCounter“) and view its rating.
-You will see that the Beautycounter Sunscreen EWG rating is extremely good.
+So, if you want to avoid information you’re simply not after, go to EWG.org and type in your brand (in this case “BeautyCounter“) and view its rating.
+You will see that the Beautycounter sunscreen ratings are extremely good.

-This is partially why BeautyCounter became my sunscreen of choice and I haven’t looked back.
-More on that later!
+This is partially why BeautyCounter became my sunscreen of choice.
+Their Countersun line of sunblocks are probably the safest sunscreen products sold anywhere, but more on that later!

 Chemical Vs. Mineral Sunscreen